 Please note that your new door is hand made and will take around 2-3 weeks to manufacture.

 If you choose to have your door unfinished, when you receive the door it should be checked for fit.
 We cannot overstate how important it is to properly finish timber external doors to provide satisfactory service.
 All timber will expand and contract as it gains and loses moisture.
 That's why your door can take on moisture and expand in winter weather.
 Thoroughly finishing the door will slow this movement to a minimum.
 It is extremely common to find timber doors that have not been finished properly, almost always in difficult to reach places such as underneath the door.
 If you prefer to finish your door onsite, each door is shipped with detailed finishing instructions (see download tab to view a copy) that explain how to create a weathertight finish to your door.
 You must follow these carefully to ensure satisfactory performance.

-Even with thorough finishing often timber doors can require minor planing in the first couple of seasons.
+Even with thorough and correctly specified finishing, timber doors can occasionally require minor planing in the first couple of seasons.
 You should always follow a good maintenance programme with solid oak exterior doors, refinishing them as necessary.

 Oak can discolour over time unless UV protection is given to it within the finishing system.
 This protection is within the pigment, and therefore it is not possible to give proper UV protection with a clear finish.
 As standard we recommend a medium oak finish.
 We can apply a clear finish however you should note that this cannot provide UV protection and your oak door may weather and the timber fade over time if this option is chosen.

 We specify and use Teknos water based industrial finishes in our factory finishing facility.